 - Peaches for a peach salsa

-Serve Pico de Gallo With:
+Serve Pico de Gallo With

-- Mexican Chicken Casserole – as a topping
+- Mexican Chicken Casserole

-- Chicken Tacos or these Juicy Beef Tacos
+- Chicken Tacos or Beef Tacos

-- Tortilla Chips or Tostadas
+- Tostadas

-Pico de Gallo is seriously irresistible and our love for this wonderfully fresh salsa runs deep.
-My only complaint is that it disappears too quickly so I highly recommend making a double or triple batch.
+Pico de Gallo is seriously irresistible, and our love for this wonderfully fresh salsa runs deep.
+My only complaint is that it disappears too quickly, so I highly recommend making a double or triple batch.

 Authentic Pico de Gallo